Healthy Homes Assessment Grenada Village

 What We Do

-As building inspectors, we handle all elements that come with expert house Inspections.
-We’re there to make sure that you make the correct decision when purchasing your next property.
+As building inspectors, we take on all elements associated with expert home inspections.
+We’re here to make sure you make the best choice when it comes to purchasing your next property.

-We consider your investment to be a serious one We conduct detailed checks to make sure you don’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the enjoyable aspects of buying or owning the house.
+We consider your investment to be a serious one and conduct detailed inspections so you won’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the enjoyable aspects of owning or purchasing a house.

-We specialise in a range of solutions to make sure you are fully informed of the condition of any property you might be thinking of buying or selling along with other services.
+We are specialised in a range of solutions to make sure you are fully aware of the state of any property you might be thinking of buying or selling along with other services.

-With our systematic approach to inspecting your property and the most up-to-date software technology including digital photos imbedded into your document, you are able to actually see any problems that might be identified.
-Through our comprehensive reporting it’s no wonder that we receive so many clients who recommend our service to family and friends.
+Our systematic approach to inspecting your property and the latest in technology for software including digital photos imbedded into your report, you can actually see any issues that could be identified.
+Through our detailed reporting it’s not surprising that we receive so many referrals from clients our service to family members and friends.

 • Pre Purchase & Pre Sale Reports